ageweke/flex_columns/README.md

 top of it, and automatically delegate it to your models.
 Far more powerful than ActiveRecord's built-in serialization mechanism, `flex_columns` gives you the freedom of schemaless databases inside a proven RDBMS.

+Combined with [`low_card_tables`](https://github.com/ageweke/low_card_tables), allows a RDBMS to represent a wide variety of data efficiently and with a great deal of flexibility &mdash; build your projects rapidly and effectively while relying on the most reliable, manageable, proven data engines out there.

 Supported platforms:

 * Ruby 1.8.7, 1.9.3, 2.0.0, and JRuby 1.7.6.
-* ActiveRecord 3.0.20, 3.1.12, 3.2.15, and 4.0.1.
+* ActiveRecord 3.0.20, 3.1.12, 3.2.16, and 4.0.2.
 (Should be compatible with future versions, as well...just sits on top of the public API of ActiveRecord.)
 * Tested against MySQL, PostgreSQL, and SQLite 3.
 (Should be compatible with all RDBMSes supported by ActiveRecord.)

 Current build status: ![Current Build Status](https://api.travis-ci.org/ageweke/flex_columns.png?branch=master)